Distributed Riemannian Optimization in Geodesically Non-convex Environments

 \subsection{Contributions}

-To the best of our knowledge, this work marks the first study into the analysis of distributed Riemannian optimization methods for g-non-convex costs.
+To the best of our knowledge, this work marks the first study into the analysis of distributed Riemannian optimization methods for g-non-convex costs \cred{on general manifolds}.
 The key contributions of this work are threefold.
 First, we establish that the Riemannian diffusion adaptation algorithm approximately reaches consensus over the network in sufficient iterations (Theorem~\ref{theorem:network_agreement}).
 Second, we show that the iterates of networked agents converge to a first-order stationary point in general g-non-convex cases (Theorem~\ref{theorem:convergence}).
-Furthermore, under an additional Riemannian Polyak-Lojasiewicz (PL) condition, we show the iterates converge linearly to a global optimum up to a steady-state error (Theorem~\ref{theorem:convergence_pl}).
-Finally, we formulate a decentralized robust PCA problem on the Grassmann manifold as an example of g-non-convex optimization and illustrate the convergence and performance of the algorithm.
+Furthermore, under an additional \cred{local} Riemannian Polyak-Lojasiewicz (PL) condition, we show the iterates converge linearly to a local optimum up to a steady-state error (Theorem~\ref{theorem:convergence_pl}).
+Finally, we formulate decentralized robust PCA \cred{and low-rank matrix completion problems on manifolds as examples} of g-non-convex optimization and illustrate the convergence and performance of the algorithm.